Lightstreamer/lightstreamer-kafka-connector-loadtest/README.md

 ## Scenarios
 Leveraging the software tools from this project, we conducted a series of tests with various configurations to simulate different scenarios.

-The first scenario involved generating simple messages with a single field containing a randomly generated alphanumeric string of 1024 bytes.
+The first scenario involved generating simple messages with a single field containing a randomly generated __alphanumeric string of 1024 bytes__.
 Each message was accompanied by a basic header containing the creation timestamp and the producer's ID.
 These messages were sent to a Kafka topic without specifying a key, resulting in all clients receiving all messages.
 Furthermore, there was no possibility of performing delta delivery on the message payload.
+For this scenario, we have set a message production and sending frequency of __4 messages per second__.

-The second scenario replicated the message composition of the first but added a key value chosen from a set of 40 possibilities to each message sent to Kafka.
+The second scenario replicated the message composition of the first but __added a key value__ chosen from a set of 40 possibilities to each message sent to Kafka.
 This allowed Lightstreamer clients to take advantage of the publish-subscribe functionality and subscribe to a specific item associated with a single key, receiving only the messages relevant to that key.
 In contrast, a generic Kafka client would receive all messages and have to determine which message to process based on the key.
 The advantages in terms of network bandwidth savings are evident.
+For this scenario, we have set a message production and sending frequency of __100 messages per second__.

-In the third scenario, we serialized JSON messages in Kafka.
+In the third scenario, we __serialized JSON messages in Kafka__.
 The message producer would send a sequence of messages with variations relative to only a subset of the fields composing the JSON structure, for each key.
 In this case the Lightstreamer Kafka Connector allows you to specify that messages read from a particular topic should be deserialized into JSON objects and, in addition, to map the JSON structure to different Lightstreamer fields.
 This allows, in addition to the optimization due to key filtering, to exploit the delta delivery mechanism offered by the Lightstreamer engine; that is, for each message, to determine which fields have actually changed and therefore send only the differences.
-An additional saving in the use of network resources
+An additional saving in the use of network resources.
+For this scenario, we have set a message production and sending frequency of __100 messages per second__.

 In this particular case, the test load is generated through messages composed of a complex JSON structure with various fields:
 ```JSON